leowilkin/lineup/README.md

 ![LineUp](https://github.com/leowilkin/lineup/assets/64415791/c8f8bc4e-b47b-4164-87ce-fc20f9804162)

+UPDATE: I am aware of an issue with the website, this is being sorted!

 ### What would you use LineUp for?
 Learning screenplays, monologues, short sections of scripts you just can't nail down and many more